 If you live in Melbourne, it’s likely that you’re a fan of the ocean.
 There are hundreds of towns in Florida that are landlocked and require a drive to see the Atlantic, but we’re guessing you moved here so that you could enjoy the warm breezes and have access to the fun that the ocean has to offer.

 When you first hear about metal roofs, one of your first thoughts might be “what about rust?”
-After all, we’re dealing with steal, and steal tends to rust.
+After all, we’re dealing with steel, and steel tends to rust.
 Let’s take a look at how saltwater can affect metal roof installation.

 For most homeowners in Melbourne who aren’t on the actual beach, a steel roof is a great option.